irsr2/Web-UI-Dev-3/README.md

 # header p:
 ```
-We make it easy for schools to keep track of their technological assets and equipment.
+Our software makes it easy for schools to keep track of their technological assets and equipment.
-As well as provide and interface for philanthropists and NGOs to support technological development in the developing world.
+We can also provide an interface for philanthropists and NGOs to support technological development in the developing world.
 ```

 # Workflow: